Guide to portfolios

 When taking your portfolio to an interview or a client you should use a full design portfolio.
 This should:

-show your latest and most impressive work first
+- emphasise your latest and strongest projects first

 Further study applications